harvard-dce/canvas_vagrant/README.md

 * Update the git repository: `cd canvas_vagrant && git pull`
-* Remove your previous box (after you've backed up or copied whatever is important out of it, which may be nothing): `vagrant destroy`
+* Remove your previous box (after you've backed up or copied whatever is important out of it, which is hopefully nothing): `vagrant destroy`
 * Update to the latest box: `vagrant box update`
 * Launch!: `vagrant up`
 * Remove the old box version to clear up disk space: `vagrant box remove